KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Aria Hassan.md

 cr: 16
 traits:
   - name: Psychometry Learning
-    desc: Whenever Dack touches a item, he can absorb the knowledge and history of it.
+    desc: Whenever Dack touches an item, he can absorb the knowledge and history of it.
 Moreover, whenever he uses or attunes to a magic item, if the magic item has a spell effect, he can permamently add it to his spell list.
   - name: Magiccal Ambush
     desc: If you are hidden from a creature when you cast a spell on it, the creature has disadvantage on any saving throw it makes against the spell this turn.
   - name: Sneak Attack